lab1092/blender-manual_ja/manual/render/cycles/nodes/input.rst

 ===================

-Commonly used texture coordinates, typically used as inputs for the :guilabel:`Vector` input for texture nodes.
+Commonly used texture coordinates, typically used as inputs for the *Vector* input for texture nodes.

 Generated
    Automatically generated texture coordinates from the vertex positions of the mesh without deformation,